kevgo/text-runner/README.md

 * **evergreen tutorials:**
-  your documentation is always correct, whether you change it or the product
+  your documentation is always correct, whether you change it or the product it describes
 * **[semantic versioning](http://semver.org):**
   know whether a product change affects documented behavior
 * **[readme-driven development](http://tom.preston-werner.com/2010/08/23/readme-driven-development.html):**